rschristopher/rschristopher.github.io/src/criticisms/index.md

 # Criticisms

-*The biggest risk to Bitcoin is its lack of competent crítics.*
+!!! warning "*The biggest risk to Bitcoin is its lack of competent crítics.*"

-There is no end of criticism to Bitcoin, and yet throughout all the noise, it's nearly impossible to find a criticism that understands Bitcoin, let alone demonstrate that understanding.
+There is no end of criticism to Bitcoin, and yet throughout all the noise, it's nearly impossible to find a critic that understands
+ Bitcoin, let alone demonstrate that understanding.

 This suggests that Bitcoin is actually *true*, and